-Thanks to the Internet, almanacs aren't printed as they once were, but in West Virginia, where communications were hampered by the mountains, they were vital to farmers and all who depended on their brand of calendared information.
+Thanks to the Internet, almanacs aren't printed as they once were, but in West Virginia, where communications were hampered by the mountains, these useful guides were vital to farmers and all who depended on their brand of calendared information.

 Wheeling, in what's now the northern panhandle of West Virginia, was a principal source of printed almanacs, a benefit to isolated farmsteads in the Mountain State, though, at the junction of the Ohio River and the National Road, it was an ideal focus for distribution to farmers in the northeast and the developing Midwest.